The Artist Guide

 The Request Lifecycle

-When a client sends you a request, their payment is held immediately.
+When a client sends you a request, their card is saved but not charged yet.
 From there, you have three options: accept, decline, or ask a clarifying question.

 You have 30 days to respond.
 If you don't respond in time, the client is refunded automatically and it counts as an expired request.